Big quantum cohomology of Fano complete intersections: Introduction

-Before proceeding to discuss the solution to (\ref{system0}), we first make some comments on the non-semisimplicity of the quantum cohomology of $X$.
+Before proceeding to discuss the solution of (\ref{eq-intro-system-even}), we first make some comments on the non-semisimplicity of the quantum cohomology of $X$.
 A smooth K\"{a}hler manifold $X$ is called of Hodge-Tate type if it has the hodge numbers $h^{p,q}=0$ for $p\neq q$.
-By \cite{BaM}, \cite{HMT}, $\mathcal{M}_{X}^{\mathrm{even}}$ is generically semisimple implies that $X$ is of Hodge-Tate type.
+Let $\mathcal{M}_{\mathrm{even}}$ be the Frobenius manifold produced by the quantum cohomology of $X$ with even degree insertions.
+By \cite{BaM04}, \cite{HMT09}, $\mathcal{M}_{\mathrm{even}}$ is generically semisimple implies that $X$ is of Hodge-Tate type.
 A complete intersection is of Hodge-Tate type if and only if it is exceptional.
-Thus for non-exceptional complete intersections, $\mathcal{M}_{X}^{\mathrm{even}}$ is not generically semisimple.
-Here we concern the ambient locus $\mathcal{M}_{X}^{\mathrm{amb}}$ in $\mathcal{M}_{X}^{\mathrm{even}}$.
-When we solve $F^{(1)}$ we obtain the following corollary of theorem \ref{mainthm1} in passing.\footnote{This corollary is contrary to the result of \cite{TX}, where it was stated that $\mathcal{M}_{X}^{\mathrm{amb}}$ is generically semisimple if the degree of $X$ is relatively lower to $n$.
-There is an error in the proof of \cite{TX}, page 487, line 15, where they incorrectly quoted from \cite{B} that $c_1=\frac{1}{2}l_0^2$ and deduced that some determinant is nonzero modulo $(t^2)$.
+Thus for non-exceptional complete intersections, $\mathcal{M}_{\mathrm{even}}$ is not generically semisimple.
+Here we concern the ambient locus $\mathcal{M}_{\mathrm{amb}}$ in $\mathcal{M}_{\mathrm{even}}$.
+When we solve $\sfF^{(1)}$ we obtain the following corollary of Theorem \ref{thm-mainthm1} in passing.
+(This corollary is contrary to the result of \cite{TX97}, where it was stated that $\mathcal{M}_{\mathrm{amb}}$ is generically semisimple if the degree of $X$ is relatively lower to $n$.
+There is an error in the proof of \cite{TX97}, page 487, line 15, where they incorrectly quoted from \cite{Bea95} that $c_1=\frac{1}{2}l_0^2$ and deduced that some determinant is nonzero modulo $(t^2)$.
 The correct computation is $c_1=l_0^2$ and thus the determinant is zero modulo $(t^2)$.
-I am indebted to Nicolas Perrin for pointing out this.} \begin{Cor} For every non-exceptional complete intersection $X$ with dimension $\geq 3$, $\mathcal{M}_{X}^{\mathrm{amb}}$ is nowhere semisimple. \end{Cor}
+I am indebted to Nicolas Perrin for pointing out this.)
+For a general account of the semisimplicity of Fano varieties I refer the reader to \cite{Per14}.